nlekkerman/lock_crackers/README.md

     ![Welcome Message](features/presonal_data_input.jpg)

-   - The player is greeted with a colorful display of their name and location.
+   - The player is greeted with a colorful display of their name and their location.

     ![Welcome Message](features/greetings_player.jpg)